 If problems arise within the course, the student is expected to discuss the issue with the faculty member teaching the course.
 Every effort will be made to resolve the issue at the student-faculty level.
-If the issue is not resolved between the faculty and the student, the student should then contact the Concentration Coordinator and, if needed, the DNP Program Director.
+If the issue is not resolved between the faculty and the student, the student should then contact the Concentration Coordinator and, if needed, the Assistant Dean of Graduate Programs.
 For complaints that are not resolved at this level, students will be directed, as appropriate, to the Executive Associate Dean of Academic Affairs.
 See below for the process for a formal complaint.